 **Because Lent always begins on Ash Wednesday, the Tuesday directly preceding it is known as “Fat Tuesday” as you “get fat” gorging on the foods you won’t be enjoying for the next six weeks. 😁 (Fat Tuesday factors into Mardi Gras celebrations, as well.)

 What am I giving up for Lent this year?

 A few years ago I outlined my long journey of trying out a low-carb lifestyle over Lent.
-As we learned then, I am apparently the only person in all of humanity who doesn’t benefit from this diet. 😝 It actually made me utterly MISERABLE, and literally left me depressed (and I do NOT use that term lightly).
+As we learned then, I am apparently the only person in all of humanity who doesn’t benefit from this diet. 😝 Spoiler Alert!
+It actually made me utterly MISERABLE and literally left me depressed (and I do NOT use that term lightly).

 What I hope to get out of my Lenten Fast

-As always, I am hoping to lose a little weight from the fast (that is always a welcome–if not somewhat selfish–side effect of Lent for me 😇).
-I am also still trying to kick my soda addiction.
+As always, I am hoping to lose a little weight from the Fast (that is always a welcome–if not somewhat selfish–side effect of the Lenten Fast for me 😇).
+Also, I’m still trying to beat that soda addiction by giving it up for 6 weeks.
 I LOVE soda, I could drink it all day, EVERY day (and we’re talking the full-sugar stuff here.
 I’ve never liked the taste of diet soda and my IBS doesn’t tolerate it anyway).
 I don’t allow myself to drink a lot of it, but it’s always been a guilty pleasure of mine (and yes, I know it isn’t good for me, clearly that isn’t enough motivation to get me to stop drinking it 😝).

 A Lenten Fast should be an adventure!